Abba Hushi: Involvement in Hashomer Hatzair

 After the family's return to Turka in 1918, the city fell under Polish rule.
 Antisemitism was on the rise, so a group of members of Hashomer Hatzair organized into an independent Jewish protection force.
 They were successful in Turka and stopped pogroms and other attacks, although in other cities throughout Poland these attacks continued.

 On 4 and 5 August 1918, a Hashomer Hatzair conference was held in Turka.
 Hushi was one of the chairs of the conference, and there he called for immigration to the land of Israel.
 In the spring of 1920, at another Hashomer Hatzair conference in Lviv, Abba read publicly for the first time the words to his poem "In the Galil, at Tel Hai" inspired by the courage of Joseph Trumpeldor at Tel Hai.
 Indeed, the decisions made at the conference mirrored the spirit at Tel Hai: it was decided that the graduating group of Hashomer Hatzair would make Aliyah, and the workers of the movement would assist in the realization of this decision.

-Israeli Pioneer
+Pioneer in Palestine

 Road Worker

 The work office of the Hapoel Hatzair movement took responsibility for finding employment for its members of who had recently arrived in Palestine.
 Hushi's group found work in paving roads, a project initiated by the first High Commissioner of Palestine, Herbert Samuel.
 Hushi worked on roads around Rosh Pinna, and in 1920 and 1921, Hushi was the head of the "Shomria Unit," the group that paved the Haifa-J'da (a.k.a.
 Ramat Yishai) road.